Non-Stock Item (NSI)

 Internal use items purchased on a supplier invoice

-Set Up the Non-Stock Item
+How to Set Up a Non-Stock Item

-When this checkbox is selected, the system will not track the item's quantity in inventory.
-Instead, it will prompt you to manually enter the cost price whenever you use the item on a Goods Received Note (GRN), Invoice, Job Card, or Quote.
 This allows for the cost to be captured at the time of the transaction, which is essential for accurate profit calculations and reporting.
 The cost price entered is then used by the system for the Stock Turnover report and to calculate profit margins.

-Processing a Goods Receive Note (GRN).
+Processing a Goods Receive Note (GRN) for Non-Stock Items

 Debit